dptech-corp/Uni-GBSA/README.md

   --verbose             Keep all the files.
 ```

-You can change the parameters for calculations by settig a configue file(`default.ini`).
+You can change the parameters for the MM/GB(PB)SA calculations by providing a configue file(`default.ini`).
 ```
 ; parameters for simulation
 [simulation]